 A user-generated montage based cinematic experience by Ali Akbar Mehta

-Conceived of as an interactive audiovisual performance installation, is inspired by the Ludovico Technique, a fictional negative-aversion technique depicted in A Clockwork Orange (1971) directed by Stanley Kubrick, based on Anthony Burgess’s novel:
+Purgatory EDIT, as an interactive audiovisual performance installation, is inspired by the Ludovico Technique, a fictional negative-aversion technique depicted in ‘A Clockwork Orange’ (1971) directed by Stanley Kubrick, based on Anthony Burgess’s novel:

 Purgatory Edit, excerpts

 Purgatory Edit (working title) is an experimental cinematic experience.

 Below is a short excerpt of the recording and stills, made during its initial prototyping and demo at Aalto University.